|

 but a static pressure type of engine, it has an optimum efficiency on a

-modulation applications with optimum energy saving and efficiency.
-The
+power modulation applications with optimum energy saving and efficiency.

-Quasiturbine is consequently a superior gas expander and most suitable for
+The Quasiturbine is consequently a superior gas expander and most suitable

 Piston Beau de Rocha (Otto) gas engine and the diesel engine have